dotansimha/graphql-code-generator/website/docs/custom-codegen/contributing.md

 ]
 ```

-> Adding your plugin here will automatically include your plugin in the generated `config.schema.json` that provides VSCode auto-complete (try running `yarn generate-json-config` to see it in action), and will generate a markdown documentation automatically based on your TypeScript types.
+> Adding your plugin here will automatically include it in the generated `config.schema.json` that provides VSCode auto-complete (try running `yarn generate-json-config` to see it in action) and will generate markdown documentation automatically based on your TypeScript types.

 ## 10. Website & Plugins Hub